23 October 2017

 Cheddar has been trading in a tight range between US$4,000/t and US$4,100/t since late July.
 Global trade has been steady, but with more milk likely to be directed into cheese manufacture in the EU and US in coming months, values may come under more pressure

-Based on these movements in major commodity prices over April, the commodity milk value has recovered around 26c/kgms, ending the month at $5.42/kgms.
-But this came after a slide in the first half of the month, which took the CMV back to $5.00/kg prior to the GDT-inspired rally.
+Based on these movements in major commodity prices over October, the commodity milk value has lost around 12c/kgms, ending the month at $5.58/kgms after peaking at $6.17 in June.

-> Looking ahead, there are some risks that this current flurry in the CMV may be short-lived as higher milk availability in the EU spring and a likely recovery in NZ milk next season are likely to keep a lid on commodity prices in the coming months.
+Looking ahead, there are the CMV mis likely to trend lower into 2018 as higher milk availability in the EU spring and a moderate recovery in NZ production this season are likely to keep a lid on commodity prices in the coming months.
 Maintenance of current commodity prices and a slightly lower Australian dollar will be critical to the outlook for improved 2017/18 farmgate milk prices.

-> About the Commodity Milk Value
+About the Commodity Milk Value

 The commodity milk value (CMV) measurement and outlook is based on spot prices and Freshagenda’s forecast fundamental value of major commodity products (cheese, butter, whole and skim milk powder), which is in turn based on our rolling analysis of global trade balance.